 An FPGA - that’s a field-programmable gate array, a sort of reconfigurable microchip - has been shown to run a 3D, ray-traced game written in C 50 times more efficiently than an x86 CPU while using a fraction of the energy and perhaps pointing the way to future programming efficiency gains.
-The claims are made in a white paper [PDF (opens in new tab)] by Victor Suarez Rovere, a developer from Argentina, and Julian Kemmerer, a systems engineer from Pennsylvania, and brought to our attention by CNX Software (opens in new tab).
+The claims are made in a white paper [PDF] by Victor Suarez Rovere, a developer from Argentina, and Julian Kemmerer, a systems engineer from Pennsylvania, and brought to our attention by CNX Software.

-The FPGA (opens in new tab) in question is the Arty A7 (opens in new tab), a Xilinx Artix-7 100T FPGA development board that sells for around $280 and features 101,440 logic cells (an FPGA’s logic cells contain a look-up table that can implement any logic function, giving the chip its programmability) on a 28 nanometer process, and which pulls less than a watt of power.
+The FPGA in question is the Arty A7, a Xilinx Artix-7 100T FPGA development board that sells for around $280 and features 101,440 logic cells (an FPGA’s logic cells contain a look-up table that can implement any logic function, giving the chip its programmability) on a 28 nanometer process, and which pulls less than a watt of power.
 The CPU it was pitted against (without, it must be said, troubling the chip’s iGPU) was a Ryzen 7 4800H, an eight-core 16-thread laptop processor that was built on a 7 nm process and has a default TDP of 45W.
 That's a laptop chip that's not available on its own, but the R7 4700G is currently available for about $240.

 The game that was compiled to run on the two very different platforms is "Sphery Vs Shapes," and doesn’t appear to contain much in the way of plot, characters or actual gameplay, but does have lots of ray-tracing, as a shiny metallic ball bounces its way across a chessboard-like environment, which is reflected in its shiny spherical surface.